stephenbrutch/stephenbrutch/README.md

 4. For machine learning projects that use Scikit-Learn and TensorFlow click [got to repository](https://github.com/stephenbrutch/Machine-Learning-Projects)

 5. For Navigation and Controls related work click [go to repository](https://github.com/stephenbrutch/GNC-HWS-Projects)

+6. For related research papers used in reference to my graduate research click [go to repository](https://github.com/stephenbrutch/research-papers)

 ## 2. Publications
 Andrei, C., Stephen, B., & Hever, M. (2023, April).
 Performance Analysis of UAV Control Architectures Over Urban Environments with Degraded GNSS Accessibility.
 In 2023 IEEE/ION Position, Location and Navigation Symposium (PLANS) (pp. 67-74).
 IEEE.